 Snorkelling in Havana

-At the end of the 19th century, the conflict between Spain, the United States, and Cuba resulted in shipwrecks in the Caribbean Sea.
-The tour begins at 9:30 am with a pickup from the entrance of the Havana's National Museum of Fine Arts in a classic 1950s American car.
+At the end of the 19th century, diplomatic tensions led to war between Spain, the United States, and Cuba.
+Remains of this conflict are submerged in the Caribbean sea.
+The tour starts at 9:30 am with a pickup from the entrance of Havana's National Museum of Fine Arts in a classic 1950s American car.

-After a 30-minute drive to the beach, participants receive an introductory class with warm-up exercises and safety rules.
-Equipped with masks, participants will be accompanied by two guides with buoyancy aids for safety.
+After a 30-minute journey to beaches 10 kilometres east of Havana, participants will receive an introductory class on safety rules and physical warm-up exercises.
+Equipped with masks and wetsuits, participants will be accompanied by two guides for safety throughout the activity.

-Based on sea conditions and group fitness, the group will swim to either the City of Alexandria (300 metres from shore, approximately a one-hour swim) or the SS Olivette (750 metres from shore, about a one and a half hours' swim).
-The SS Olivette sank in 1918, and the City of Alexandria in 1893, both significant to Cuban history.
-After exploring the wrecks, the group returns to shore for a refreshing coconut water.
+Depending on sea conditions and group fitness, the dive will be to either the City of Alexandria (300 metres from shore, one hour round trip) or the SS Olivette (750 metres from shore, one and a half hours round trip).
+The SS Olivette, which sank in 1918, and the City of Alexandria from 1893 are significant to Cuban history.
+Participants will have the opportunity to dive and see these half-buried shipwrecks before returning to shore to enjoy a refreshing coconut water.

-Participants will change out of wetsuits and return at 2 pm in the classic American car.
+The experience concludes with a return to the starting point at 2 pm in the classic American car.

 Important Information

-You must be a strong swimmer and in good physical condition.
+You must be a strong swimmer and be in good physical condition.

 Prices